 Is it a good time to buy US Dollars with pounds?

-Given that Pound Sterling has weakened against the Dollar, should we sell GBP to buy USD before it drops further?
+Given that Sterling has strengthened sharply the Dollar, should we sell GBP to buy USD before this recently acquired strength evaporate?

-Will the pound get stronger against the USD in the first quarter of 2025?
+Will the pound get stronger against the USD in the second quarter of 2025?

 What is the GBPUSD forecast in weeks, months, and years?